danthegoodman1/node-redis-streams/README.md

 ```

 This means we will join the group `groupName` under the consumer name `consumerName`, pulling a maximum of `readItems` records.
 We will block for up to `blockIntervalMS` milliseconds, and being the next `XREADGROUP` immediately after.

+### Class Methods

+#### StartConsuming

+This will begin consuming records by starting the two loops (processor and reclaim).

+#### StopConsuming

+This will gracefully stop consuming records.
+It will finish processing what ever records have currently been pulled, and prevent any future records from being pulled from either the normal loop or the reclaim loop.

+If you stop the package/IORedis instance without calling this method, you may end up with processed but unacknowledged messages, or with abandoned messages that will need to be reclaimed.

 ### ConsumerOptions